Document Type and Release Option

 This study hypothesized that a camp program providing a strength based approach to treating deficits would lead to outcomes in every domain and such outcomes would be noticeable to caregivers.
 Qualitative examination of the deficits, goals, discharge summaries, and caregiver surveys revealed gains in all six domains thus contributing to well-being and flourishing as noted in the flourishing through leisure model agreeing with the researcher’s initial hypothesis.
 The present study provides evidence for the use of a therapeutic camp program to treat deficits in functioning for adolescents with disabilities.
 Future research should focus on gaining a larger sample size, examining student caregiver and camper perspectives, exploring the connection of positive emotion and skill development, and a more direct look at the spiritual functioning of participants.

 Greer, Abigail L.; Wolfe, Brent; and Gregg, Katy, "Caregiver perceptions on the effects of a therapeutic camp on well-being using the flourishing through leisure model" (2019).
-University Honors Program Theses.
+Honors College Theses.
 416.